 Informatics at San José State University

-After some research, Jerome realized that the Informatics degree would fulfill his desire to enhance his tech skills and develop the career he longed for.
+After some research, Jerome realized that the MS in Informatics degree would fulfill his desire to enhance his tech skills and develop the career he longed for.
 He applied and was accepted.

-After a few years of balancing work, school, and extracurricular activities, Jerome became one of the pioneering graduates of the Informatics degree.
-It was not long until job opportunities presented themselves, and soon Jerome found work as a Software Engineer at Amazon.
+After a few years of balancing work, school, and extracurricular activities, Jerome became one of the pioneering graduates of the MS in Informatics degree program.
+It was not long until job opportunities presented themselves, and soon Jerome found work as a software engineer at Amazon.